Best Post-Workout Recovery Techniques

 Your body builds strength in recovery — not during the workout.
 Prioritizing even a few of these techniques helps you feel better, move better, and keep momentum in your fitness journey.

 Don’t wait until you’re burnt out to care about recovery.
 Build it into your routine from day one.
+Think of recovery not as rest, but as progress in disguise.

 By Altruva Wellness Editorial Team